SichangHe/igem-2022-dku-backup/src/safety.md

 process.
 Discarded liquids and plates that contain antibiotics were placed in specific vessels and then autoclaved.
 ## Harmful reagents and procedures
-Part of planned experiments had to be done by using harmful reagents or procedures.
+Part of the planned experiments had to be done by using harmful reagents or procedures.
 All team members follow the rules under the guideline provided by our lab manager and assistants during experiment safety training.